nevoit/Real-Time-Event-Prediction/README.md

 # Real-Time Event Prediction
 <a name="readme-top"></a>

-This repository includes implementation of our study that proposes a novel method for real-time event prediction for heterogeneous multivariate temporal data (time series, instantaneous events, or time intervals).
+This repository includes implementation of our studies that propose novel methods for real-time event prediction for heterogeneous multivariate temporal data (In the animation below V1 or V2 - time series, V3 - instantaneous events, and V4 - time intervals).

 ![Real-Time Event Prediction](figures/hetro_event_pred.gif)